mad-rl/mad-rl-framework/src/environments/gym_atari/README.md

 ## Install dependencies

-There is a requirements.txt file with the dependencies in the enviroenment gym_atari, we recommend to use virtualenv in order to isolate these dependencies from any other you already have in your system.
+There is a requirements.txt file with the dependencies in the environment gym_atari, we recommend to use virtualenv in order to isolate these dependencies from any other you already have in your system.

 ```
-pip install -f ./src/environments/gym_atari/requirements.txt
+pip install -r ./src/environments/gym_atari/requirements.txt
 ```

 ### Agents